Welcome to your Kunga Yoga Lifestyle & Teacher Training!

 - Snacks and Food (these are not allowed in the studio, however there are cubbies outside for coolers so that you can have your snacks at the ready).
 We recommend that you eat lightly during your training day so that you manage your nutritional needs, but also are alert and not weighed down by a heavy meal before a practice.
 Some students take this as opportunity to cleanse or try a lighter diet.)

-- Training Manual (you will receive this on your first day!).
-You will use this every training day so please bring it with you to each session.
+- Training Manual (you will receive a pdf copy of the training manual prior to the start of your training).
+You will use this every training day so please bring it with you to each session (this can be on tablet, computer or you can have a hard copy printed).

 - Notebook/Journal and pen